 NHRR Around Providence and Boston - also McGinnis era and later.

-1950s New Haven Action - more color films.
+1950s New Haven Action - more color films, these from William Sternitzke's collection.

 When Steam was King - Another color film, only the first train is New Haven.
 It's a baggage/mail train, and was relevant to the discussion.
 But since it was also the only New Haven train in the film, I hadn't remembered what it was called.